devd/Academic-Writing-Check/inline-checks-for-vim.md

 * First, install [Syntastic](http://www.vim.org/scripts/script.php?script_id=2736)

 * Put checkwriting.vim (from this repo) in ~/.vim/bundle/syntastic/syntax_checkers/tex/

-* Make sure that the checkwriting file is executable and exists somewhere in your $PATH
+* Update checkwriting.vim [exe path](https://github.com/devd/Academic-Writing-Check/blob/master/checkwriting.vim#L20) to checkwriting to wherever you have put the checkwriting executable

 Syntastic will mark the erroneous lines with red double arrow at the left, and scrolling to